Rep. Fleischmann to Newsmax: GOP Must Utilize 'Power of the Purse' After Midterms

 Congress — particularly, the House of Representatives — is invested with the "power of the purse," the ability to tax and spend public money for the national government.

 "Let's be optimistic.
-What [Republicans] will do ... we will win the House and we will win the Senate because the American people are totally, and should be totally, disgusted with this administration at every level," Fleischmann said during an appearance on "Wake Up America" Saturday.
+What [Republicans] will do ... we will win the House, and we will win the Senate because the American people are totally, and should be totally, disgusted with this administration at every level," Fleischmann said during an appearance on "Wake Up America" on Saturday.

 "But when we take that back, we're going to have to block and tackle, and play defense, and use the power of the purse."